 Passion is the most important secret ingredient when it comes to building a career you love, and if you’re reading this, you’ve likely already got that part covered.

 Maybe you changed your own life via a diet transformation and want to do the same for others.
 Maybe you were an anxious wreck before you discovered yoga and are now thinking about becoming a teacher.
-Or maybe you just jump out of bed every morning excited to get to spin class, make your favorite smoothie, and meditate, and you’re thinking, “Hey, what if I could apply this enthusiasm to my work life?”
+Or maybe you just jump out of bed every morning excited to get to spin class, make your favorite smoothie, or meditate, and you’re thinking, “Hey, what if I could apply this enthusiasm to my work life?”

-This kind of drive is good place to start when it comes to working in wellness, but unfortunately, it’s not all avocado toast and super fun run clubs.
+This kind of drive is a good place to start when it comes to working in wellness, but unfortunately, it’s not all avocado toast and super fun run clubs.
 (In fact, wellness entrepreneurs often end up sacrificing their own health to help others’, which you definitely don’t want to happen.)

 To make sure helping others get healthy (in whatever way you’re dreaming up) is really the right career path for you, try asking yourself these extra questions before making your big move.